The Best Baked Beans Ever are the perfect mix of sweet and savory. This old fashioned baked beans recipe with bacon will liven up any BBQ or cookout!

 Finally, slather ketchup over the top of the bacon with the back of a spoon.

-Step 4: Bake then rest.
+Step 4: Bake the beans.

 Bake the beans uncovered for 2 – 2-1/2 hours at 250 degrees or until the bacon is deeply caramelized and the beans are bubbling.
 Feel free to broil near the end to really crisp up the bacon.